What are cryptocurrency exchanges? How do they work? What exchanges are out and how can I use them profitably?

 2. Cryptocurrency exchanges are categorized into –centralized and decentralized exchanges.

-3. There are currently over 300 cryptocurrency exchanges according to CoinMarketCap and knowing which to trust may pose a serious challenge.
+3. There are currently over 300 cryptocurrency exchanges, according to CoinMarketCap, and knowing which to trust may pose a severe challenge.

-4. You never keep or “store” your cryptocurrencies on an exchange, except you’re a regular trader.
+4. You never keep or “store” your cryptocurrencies on an exchange, except if you’re a regular trader.

-5. If you can stake any other way –especially directly from your wallet, then avoid staking on a cryptocurrency exchange.
+5. Avoid taking on a cryptocurrency exchange if you can stake it any other way –especially directly from your wallet.

 6. Be prepared to lose any cryptocurrency you have on an exchange.
 Not that you will certainly lose them, but you shouldn’t be surprised at any turn of events that separates you from your funds forever.